 - You may be required to immediately begin repaying your US student loans, and

 - You may not be eligible for any future US student aid for the remainder of your studies at UBC.

 Types of accommodation available

-- All the housing on campus is equipped with telephones and internet access, so keeping in touch with family and friends is easy
+- All the housing on campus is equipped with telephones and internet access

 - Many students live off campus in private, rented accommodation, mainly in Brighton & Hove